Private tours can be given. Also a one hour indoor presentation can be given.

 The Calvary Cemetery of the Sisters of Providence is the southernmost of the two cemetery along Lower Westfield Road.
 The other cemetery is the Mont Marie Cemetery.
 Both cemeteries are part of the Brightside Neighborhood.
+This Calvary Cemetery is the older of the two by a lot and is often called the Brightside Cemetery.

 stop 1 – gates